Financial Accountant

 Review and analyze financial data...read more

-Q7.
-What is difference between provisions and reserve.
+Q. What is the difference between provisions and reserves?

 Provisions are liabilities that are uncertain in timing or amount, while reserves are profits set aside for specific purposes.